 This will result in a deeper understanding of persistent infections in cystic fibrosis patients, patients with chronic obstructive pulmonary lung disease (COPD), and patients suffering from chronic wounds and gastric ulcers.

-Read about the four branches here
+Read about the three branches here